 #4.
 Project Management: Asana

-Project management tools help you to monitor your individual or group tasks and ensure each project a successful endeavor.
+Project management tools help you to monitor your individual or group tasks and ensure each project is a successful endeavor.

 Asana is a popular and easy-to-navigate project management tool that allows you to add a project, assign tasks to yourself or other team members and set the deadline, send direct messages, and more.